goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 After handling the redirection request, the `do_GET` function raises an exception to force the server to close.

 ### App Requests Access Token
-The app sends a requests for an access token from the authorization server using the `code` param value stored by its short-lived server along with its credentials generated at registration time (client_id and client_secret).
+The app sends a request for an access token from the authorization server using the `code` param value stored by its short-lived server along with its credentials generated at registration time (client_id and client_secret).
 This request is commonly sent as a POST request in JSON format.

 Here's an example in python